-Organizations that embrace the shift away from manual pipeline creation will position themselves to harness the full potential of their data assets and stay ahead in their data-driven journeys.
+Organizations that embrace the shift away from manual pipeline creation will position themselves to harness the full potential of data assets and stay ahead in their data-driven journeys.

 How we create, manage, and leverage pipelines is undergoing profound transformation.
 The interplay between cutting-edge technology like artificial intelligence and evolving business needs has triggered a series of trends reshaping how organizations approach the entire concept of data pipelines.
 It’s not a choice.
 Companies must abandon old ways of doing things to continue to make the most of big data and operate competitively.
 One of the most egregious right now is the overreliance on manual creation of data pipelines.
 Here are the key reasons why this traditional approach must make way for the new era of automated, AI-driven solutions.